relay-network/receiver/README.md

 # Receiver is React hooks for XMTP

-Relay Receiver is the fastest way to add [xmtp-js](https://github.com/xmtp/xmtp-js) to your [React](https://reactjs.org/) app.
+It's the fastest way to add [xmtp-js](https://github.com/xmtp/xmtp-js) to your [React](https://reactjs.org/) app.

 ## Features